Best Minimalist Running Trainers UK 2025 — Lightweight, Natural Motion Shoes

 Frequently Asked Questions

-Merrell Vapor Glove 6 features: Extremely minimal 0mm drop and barely-there cushioning, Mesh upper for breathability and quick drying, Sticky rubber sole with excellent ground feedback and traction.
+Yes—the Merrell Vapor Glove 6 has an extremely minimal 0mm drop and barely-there cushioning, with a sticky rubber sole designed for excellent ground feedback and traction (rating 4.3).

 Conclusion